Transition Phrases

 This post was written with LLM support.

 Good writing does not just present ideas — it guides the reader through them.
 Transition phrases (linkers) signal how your points relate: addition, contrast, cause, example, result, and summary.
 Clear linkers improve coherence and make your argument easier to follow.
-However, to achieve these benefits, you must choose linkers that match the relationship you truly mean (e.g., only signal contrast if there is a contrast).
+However, to achieve these benefits, you must choose linkers that match the relationship you are expressing (e.g., only signal contrast if there is a contrast).

 Sequencing main points